nu-cs-sw-design/project-20252601-java_linter/docs/design/assumptions.md

 ## Document Assumptions

-**For simplicity, I am planning to start with one file and only say if it's a failure or success.
-Later, more detail, e.g. what line number failed, can be added.**
+**For simplicity, I will only say if it's a failure or success.
+Later, more detail, e.g. what line failed, can be added.**
 ## Flow of the Program

 1. In the terminal, the program is started